-- An Active Introduction to Discrete Mathematics and Algorithms, 2016, Charles A. Cusack.
+- An Active Introduction to Discrete Mathematics and Algorithms, 2019, 2018, 2017, Charles A. Cusack.
+Minor revisions and fixing of errors.
+A few additions and subtractions of material. - An Active Introduction to Discrete Mathematics and Algorithms, 2016, Charles A. Cusack.
 Minor revisions.
 Algorithm Analysis chapter had a few additions. - An Active Introduction to Discrete Mathematics and Algorithms, 2015, Charles A. Cusack.
 Minor revisions.
 Algorithm Analysis chapter had major revisions. - An Active Introduction to Discrete Mathematics and Algorithms, 2014, Charles A. Cusack.
 This is a significant revision of the 2013 version (thus the slight change in title). - An Introduction to Discrete Mathematics and Algorithms, 2013, Charles A. Cusack.
 This document draws some content from each of the following. - Discrete Mathematics Notes, 2008, David A. Santos. - More Discrete Mathematics, 2007, David A. Santos. - Number Theory for Mathematical Contests, 2007, David A. Santos. - Linear Algebra Notes, 2008, David A. Santos. - Precalculus, An Honours Course, 2008, David Santos.